moj-analytical-services/iceberg-evaluation/README.md

 Data Modelling uses cases focus on transforming and denormalising the data.

 Whilst it is possible to use glue to transform data, it is overly complicated for the use cases below.
+There's no need to repeat any use cases already covered above.

 |Use Case|Athena+Hudi|Athena+Iceberg|
 |-|:-:|:-:|